7 Times Baking Soda & Hydrogen Peroxide Make a Stellar Cleaning Combination

 3. Dissolve baked-on food in pots and pans.

 Hate long sessions spent cleaning cooked-on residue from your pots and pans?
-Rather than expend unnecessary energy scraping and scrubbing your cookware, combine baking soda and hydrogen peroxide and spread over trouble spots before you start the rest of the dishes.
+Rather than expend unnecessary energy scraping and scrubbing your cookware, combine hydrogen peroxide and baking soda and spread over trouble spots before you start the rest of the dishes.
 Once you turn your attention to the big stuff, burnt-on food should lift right off your pots and pans.

 4. Get baking sheets looking good as new.

 Baking sheets inevitably end up with a patina (even after just a few uses).
 While these stains are a point of pride in our kitchen, we realize they need to be cleaned off eventually.
-Sprinkle the sheet liberally with baking soda, spritz with HP, and let things sit overnight.
+Sprinkle the sheet liberally with baking soda, spritz with hydrogen peroxide, and let things sit overnight.
 By the morning, you’ll be able to easily scrape off the baking soda — and the loosened gunk.
+(While you’re here, this was the clear winner when we tested five methods for cleaning baking sheets.)

 5. Whiten grout.